-Join Tom Geller for an in-depth discussion in this video Investigate Drupal's inner workings, part of Drupal 8 Essentials 1: Getting Started.
+Join Tom Geller for an in-depth discussion in this video Investigate Drupal's inner workings, part of Drupal 8 Essential Training: 1 The Basics.

 - [Voiceover] Once you've installed and configured your Drupal site, chances are you'll never need to touch the machinery that makes it run.
 But just as mechanics have a special understanding of the cars they drive, it's useful to know what's going on under the hood of your Drupal site.
 Sometimes that knowledge will help you fix problems, but even when you can't, you'll be able to communicate the issues better to someone who can.
 Let's start with Drupal's technical requirements.
 There are two places where you can find out what these are.
 First, if you go to the web root where you have Drupal installed, there's a file in the core folder called INSTALL.txt.

 So we open Core, and there it is.
 I'll open that up in a text editor.
 When you have that file open, if you scroll through you'll see this Requirements and Notes.
 A lot of this text is also on the Drupal.org website at drupal.org/requirements.
 If you scroll to the bottom of that page, you'll see links to a lot more information.
 So if you're installing Drupal on a web host and it says you can't install here, go through these links, you'll find a lot of information.
 But if you were able to install Drupal then you've already met all of these requirements.

 So let's look at Drupal itself.
 As I've mentioned before, it's divided into two parts.
 A set of files, and a database.
 We'll look at the database first.
 To do this, we go back to Acquia Dev Desktop, and click the Local database link.
 If you know MySQL, you could go through here and look at all of these tables, but I have to warn you, you should never change any of the information in the database directly, unless you have a specific reason to do that.
 Doing so confuses Drupal, and it could crash your site.